Kaynan-Jamelaumn/Chemical-Equation-Balancer/README.md

 # EquationBalancer

-`EquationBalancer` is a Python class designed to balance chemical equations or detect if it's acid or base.
+`EquationBalancer` is a Python class designed to balance chemical equations, detect if it's acid or base, and calculates molar mass.

 ---